Samuel Tai: Career

-“Feel so lonely when think of you" became a great hit on various radio station in Hong Kong in 1994.
-It's more than welcomed there in Hong Kong.
-Only by then the Hong Kong fans knew that Tai is a native Hong Kong person.
-Many of Tai's Mandarin songs were successfully introduced into the market of Hong Kong, making Tai more confident to expand the musical territory.
+“Feel so lonely when think of you" became a great hit on various radio station in Hong Kong in 1994, its popularity in Hong Kong exceeding Taiwan.
+Through this, Hong Kong fans started to realise Tai was native to Hong Kong.
+Many of Tai's Mandarin songs were successfully introduced into the market of Hong Kong.
 He formally signed a contract with Cinepoly, and he returned to the Hong Kong stage.
 Tai's song "How can I make you like me"," Has to steal love" and " Soul too deep" were very popular.
 His debut Cantonese album "Soul too deep" was on the top sales charts after release.

 In 1996, Tai launched his second Cantonese album.
 His company Cinepoly invited his idol Sam Hui (許冠傑) to write the hit song "Moonlight Ocean Dream".
-The album of the same name was with impressive sales.
+The album of the same name had impressive sales.

 1997 was the year of Hong Kong's reunification with mainland China.
 Tai's creation, "Pearl of the Orient – New Millenium", was selected as the theme song of the reunification event.
-Tai was welcomed and popular in Hong Kong, but the Cantonese song market is very small, so he decided to move his career center back to Taiwan.
+Tai was welcomed and popular in Hong Kong, but the limited size of the Cantonese song market led to the decision to move his career center back to Taiwan.

 In 2008, he released a charity song called "Smile Again", which was dedicated to the survivors of the 12 May Sichuan earthquake.
 With the song, Tai hoped to raise money for Sichuan reconstruction and help the survivors of the devastating tragedy to find the strength to rebuild their lives.

-In 2011, after 15 years, Tai re-introduced his third Cantonese album Love Songs. and he tried his best to let both fans and the younger generation in Hong Kong and Guangdong to know him again.
-It also said the Mandarin album, originally scheduled to be launched in early 2012.
+In 2011, after 15 years, Tai re-introduced his third Cantonese album Love Songs, to allow him to rise in popularity among younger fans in Hong Kong and Guangdong.

-In March 2012, Tai attended the event in Guangzhou, and revealed that his new Mandarin album In the Beginning would be released in September.
+In March 2012, Tai attended an event in Guangzhou, and revealed that his new Mandarin album In the Beginning would be released in September.